modxorg/Docs/en/extending-modx/snippets/templating.md

 <li><a href="[[~[[+id]]]]">[[+pagetitle]]</a></li>
 ```

 Basically, we make an LI tag, and put some placeholders were our content was.
 We have available any field in the Resource, and here we're just using the ID and pagetitle fields.
-The `[[~` tells MODx to make a link from the ID passed in the `[[+id]]` property.
+The `[[~` tells MODX to make a link from the ID passed in the `[[+id]]` property.
 Now let's add a default property to the snippet, called 'tpl', to the top of our snippet code:

 ``` php
 $tpl = $modx->getOption('tpl',$scriptProperties,'ResourceItem');